Timeline of the Last Supper, Jesus's Arrest and the Crucifixion

 Pilate, hearing he is from Galilee, sends Jesus to Herod's residence close by, pretty well straight away.
 Herod had long awaited this opportunity, to see Jesus perform a miracle before him.
 Herod questions him considerably but gets no answers.
 His soldiers clothe Jesus in a standout, possibly bright white robe, sporting and making juvenile fun of him before sending him back to Pilate.
 Afterwards, where Herod and Pilate had been enemies previously, they now became friends.

 Pilate offers Jesus, now in this bright robe, or Barabbas (a rebel and murderer) to the people, one or the other, for release.
-When they ask for it to be Barabbas, Pilate instead has Jesus stripped and whipped, Pilate's soldiers placing a wreath of thorns on him, enrobing him in purple, blindfolding him, placing a reed in his hand, mock-bowing, punching him about and beating him with a rod.
+When they ask for it to be Barabbas, Pilate instead has Jesus stripped and whipped, Pilate's soldiers placing a wreath of thorns on him, enrobing him in purple, placing a reed in his hand, mock-bowing, punching and beating him with a rod.
 Pilate brings Jesus out, severely marred now, to the crowd a second time.
 "Behold the man".

 This second time, he is told how Jesus declares himself to be "The Son of Elohim (God)".
 "Where are you from?" he asks Jesus inside the praetorium.
 "You don't answer?
 Don't you see I have the authority to crucify you or to free you?"